 specifies the list format of the macro, which generates an inline parameter list, substitutes default values for optional parameters you omit, and reserves a space for required parameters you omit.
 (To reserve a space, the list form issues the appropriate DC instruction with the correct length and data type.)
 The list format does not generate code to execute the specified function.
-To generate code to execute the specified function, use the execute format of the macro.
+To generate code to execute the specified function.
+To generate code to execute the specified function.